bunkerhillhealth/bunkerhill-sdk/README.md

 4. `ModelRunner` sends an [`InferenceResponse`](bunkerhill/proto/inference.proto#L23) back to the client

-## Example model: hippocampus segmentation
+## Example model: hippocampus segmentation using nnUNet

 The [hippocampus segmentation](bunkerhill/examples/hippocampus/model.py) model demonstrates how to make an [nnUNet](https://github.com/MIC-DKFZ/nnUNet) model compatible with the Bunkerhill SDK.
 It